2015 Team Swift fundraiser (PJAMM is a proud supporter of Team Swift)

 In 2011, I decided to climb Summerson’s Top 100 US Bike Climbs (p.
 164 Edition 1).

 From 2011 until 2015 when we turned our sights international, we travelled the US with the intent of documenting Summerson’s Toughest 100 US Bike Climbs.
-As of May 2019 we have done all but #59 Okemo, #69 Clingmans Dome, #81 Blue Ridge Summit, #92 Brasstown Bald, #85 Mt.
-Mitchell (my marking system leaves much to be desired, as is obvious from the image above).
-We will finish the Summerson 100 in October 2019.
+As of September, 2020 we have done all but #59 Okemo, VT and we’ll finish that one on our Fall Colors trip to the east coast in October.

-From 2015 to 2019 PJAMM has travelled the world to document the hardest, most epic, and top bike climbs.
+From 2015 to 2020 PJAMM has travelled the US and world to document the hardest, most epic, and top bike climbs.
 From 2011 through 2019, PJAMM will have travelled to the following locations to document bicycle climbs throughout the US and world:

 O.K. -- WHAT'S WITH THE FUNKY NAME?